 Jane Austen's Pride and Prejudice is all about Hidden Depths, with the main character learning that first impressions are not the only barometer of a person's character (the dashing charmer turns out to be a scoundrel, the uptight dullard is revealed to be a decent, honourable and caring man, etc).
 There's a reason Jane Austen initially called it First Impressions.

 Raptor Red - Red's sister is, for most of the story, a manic, easily-angered character who is deeply suspicious of almost every creature that isn't her sister.
-Imagine Raptor Red's surprise (as indicated by the page quote) when she finds her playing slide-down-the-snow-hill with a pack of Troodon.
+Imagine Raptor Red's surprise when she finds her playing slide-down-the-snow-hill with a pack of Troodon.

 Gandalf: Hobbits really are amazing creatures, as I have said before.
 You can learn all that there is to know about their ways in a month, yet after a hundred years they can still surprise you in a pinch.